 Signing up for PreCheck just gets you expedited airport security ($85).
 Signing up for Global Entry gets you expedited immigration and PreCheck ($100).
 Nexus gets you the benefits of Global Entry and PreCheck and also gets you expedited immigration into Canada and is the cheapest ($50).
 All three last 5 years.

-It makes virtually no sense to me to get just PreCheck, Global Entry makes the most sense for many people because many credit cards will rebate the signup cost — for instance the Platinum Card by American Express, Citi Prestige, and Citi / AAdvantage Executive World Elite Mastercard.
+It makes virtually no sense to me to get just PreCheck, Global Entry makes the most sense for many people because many credit cards will rebate the signup cost.

 Maintaining Global Entry and PreCheck